 Building an Emergency Fund From Scratch

 Three to six months of expenses.
-That's the number.
-It sounds impossible when you're stretched thin, but the path there is just a series of small, consistent steps.
+That is the number.
+It sounds impossible when you are stretched thin, but the path there is just a series of small, consistent steps.

-A starter emergency fund of $1,000 handles most real-world emergencies — a car repair, a broken appliance, a medical co-pay.
-It's the psychological and practical first milestone.
+A starter emergency fund of ₦100,000 handles most real-world emergencies — a car repair, a broken appliance, an urgent medical bill.
+It is the psychological and practical first milestone.
 Everything after that is scaling.

 Separate account